-I have been having a sort out of the endless ‘stuff’ we accumulate in our house , part of that has been to thin out all the things we have stored that we never use and to collate all of our photographs in one place.
-During this process my husband found a box full of old letters, certificates and notebooks which contain so many memories that would otherwise be forgotten.
+I have been having a sort out of the endless ‘stuff’ we accumulate in our house.
+One part of that has been to thin out all the things we have stored that we never use and collate our photographs in one place.
+During this process my husband found a box full of old letters, certificates and notebooks which contain memories that would otherwise be forgotten.
 We looked at photos of years gone by and the way that we remember things.
 I also had a conversation relating to memory with a neighbour who recently had a large family gathering.
-She talked about how when they all got together and talked about past shared events they each remembered it differently.
+She talked about how when they all got together and talked about past shared events, they each remembered it differently.

-At times I have kept diaries, mostly during my teenage years and I was so embarrassed by my thoughts years later that I threw them away but a part of me wishes I hadn’t.
-I have kept diaries of my pregnancies and early days of the children, because the children won’t remember those times and I hope that one day I will be here to answer their questions about it , but maybe like my own mother I will be gone by the time those questions arise.
+At times I have kept diaries, mostly during my teenage years.
+I was so embarrassed by my thoughts when I came across them years later, that I threw them away but a part of me wishes I hadn’t.
+I have kept diaries of my pregnancies and early days of the children because the children won’t remember those times.
+I hope that one day I will be here to answer their questions about it but maybe, like my own mother, I will be gone by the time those questions arise.
 I kept a journal during my honeymoon, I don’t often read it but sometimes it’s comforting to look back on the best times in your life.